ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 yet, no existing labeled dataset was available (at the time).<br>
 In the context of the 'Reproducibility project' for the Deep Learning course at Delft University of Technology, we attempted to reproduce the results presented in Alonso and Murillo's paper.
-This blogpost aims to clarify the main concepts form the original paper and presents the reproduction results.
+This blogpost aims to clarify the main concepts from the original paper and presents the reproduction results.
 </i></b>

 ## Background Information